ropensci/openalexR/README.md

 # openalexR

-## An R-package to gather bibliographic data from DS Dimenions.ai
+## An R-package to gather bibliographic data from OpenAlex database (https://openalex.org)

 &nbsp;